aGomez1241/osticket-prereqs/README.md

 <img src="https://i.imgur.com/zfLe0GP.png"/>
 </p>
 <p>
-This will download a ZIP file go to downloads in file explore right click on the folder and extract to C:\PHP
+This will download a ZIP file.
+Go to downloads in file explore, right click on the folder and extract to C:\PHP
 </p>
 <br />